lialavezzi/IDEA/README.md

    ```
    N.B.
 The previous compilation of the analyzer part is needed because of some dependencies required.

 -  If everything works correctly, two executables are created in simulation/g4GMC/bin/Linux-g++: *g4GMC* and *readHits*
-   To generate some events:
+   To run the simulation step and generate events:
    ```
    ./bin/Linux-g++/g4GMC g4mac/runPFix-1.mac geom_IDEA.txt 1 pathTo/outputDIR
    ```